bosborne/nyackcommunitygarden/garden-rules/index.md

 18. At the end of the season all decorative ornaments, stones, mulch, woodchips, gravel, weed barriers, staples, stakes, and cages must be removed from the garden property.
 Do not put in the shed or adjacent to it.
-Upon request, the NCG president(s) may allow limited storage oo cages.
+Upon request, the NCG president(s) may allow limited storage to cages.

 19. By garden closing date, Nov.
 4 2018, every gardener is responsible for restoring his or her plot to the conditon it had on April 8, 2018.